jg-alvarez/CombAlvaTracked/README.md

 # CombAlvaTracked
-Combat Tracker for D&amp;D 5e
+Combat Tracker for D&amp;D 5e using Python.